Become a Product Manager

 Cost and Duration

-Now coming to the Cost and Duration in this Udacity Product Manager Nanodegree Review, the program was fully paid for by my company at a full price of $399, though I think it’s quite expensive, and not sure I would have been able to afford it otherwise.
-To get a discount, check out this article.
+Now coming to the Cost and Duration in this Udacity Product Manager Nanodegree Review, the program was fully paid for by my company at a full price of $399, though I think it’s quite expensive, and I’m not sure that I would have been able to afford it otherwise.

-Something that stood out, and might seem like some form of justification for the high price might be the added learning and career coaching that you can get from mentors and professionals.
+Something that stood out, and might seem like some form of justification for the high price, is the added learning and career coaching that you can get from mentors and professionals.

 I took advantage of the career coaching one and one, and I must say that the session was quite insightful, my questions were not only answered, but I was given a clear path on next steps to achieve that which I sought, which for now, it is getting as much visibility, and propelling myself to transition into a more international organization.